 An exploration of selected thematic elements of Hinduism.
 Begins with a focus on texts, doctrines, myths and rituals of Hinduism from the early period.
 This will give us some basic Hindu ideas on selfhood, the nature of the cosmos and divinity and concepts of gods and goddesses and how one should relate to them.
 After this, we will look at the modern period beginning with Hindu reformers such as Gandhi and Vivekananda.
 Then we explore the varied and colorful world of contemporary Hinduism.
 McMahan

 A thematic exploration of self, society, nature and their interrelationships as conceived in Chinese and Japanese religions, especially Daoism, Buddhism and Confucianism.
 Addresses these issues through translations of classical Chinese and Japanese texts and examines how these themes play out in a number of historical periods.
 We will end with some examples of recent East Asian concepts and practices that embody certain themes in ancient traditions while adapting to the unique challenges of modernity.
 McMahan

 Surveys a variety of religious traditions and expressions of African Americans throughout the history of the United States.
 Of particular interest to our study will be the problems of slavery, colonization and racialism as they have been embodied in the history of African American religion.
 Same as AFS 313.
 Lardas Modern

 What are the major theories in the West about the nature of religion?
 How do they help or hinder us in our interpretation of the documents of specific religious traditions?
 We will read some of the major theorists of religion in depth and see how they shed light on religious texts and movements.
-Staff
+Cooper

 Independent study directed by Religious Studies staff.
 Permission of chairperson and departmental faculty.